Shroov3/Journey-of-Azure/Azure Key Vault.md

 secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys.

-Encryption: Azure Key Vault uses AES 256-bit encryption to protect your secrets and keys, ensuring they remain private and safe.
+##Encryption##: Azure Key Vault uses AES 256-bit encryption to protect your
+secrets and keys, ensuring they remain private and safe.

 ![1](https://github.com/Shroov3/Journey-of-Azure/assets/113405359/74c62119-2ea4-4562-ad20-72a725f0cbaa)